-- that the applicant has applied by the published deadline and has complied with all procedural and documentary requirements. - "Limited" Admission Status.
-A restricted number of students who have not achieved the standards for "regular" admission but who do meet University's minimum admission standards will be admitted on a "limited" basis.
+- "Regular" Admission Status.
+This status indicates that the student has met all of the admission standards required by Clayton State of a recent high school graduate (see below) and is ready to begin college level work.
+(Preparatory work may be needed in mathematics.) - "Limited" Admission Status.
+A restricted number of students who have not achieved all of the standards for "regular" admission but who do meet the University's minimum admission standards may be admitted on a "limited" basis.
 Students admitted on this basis may be required to take special placement tests and may be placed in Learning Support courses if indicated by the results.